AdobeDocs/experience-manager-65.de-DE/help/assets/asset-templates.md

    Sie können den Text-Editor verwenden, um den Text zu ändern, der im Textfeld angezeigt werden soll.
 Sie können Schriftgröße, -stil, -farbe und -typ auf der Tag-Ebene ändern.

-   Mithilfe der Asset-Suche können Sie in AEM Assets nach Bildern suchen und die bearbeitbaren Bilder in der Vorlage durch Bilder Ihrer Wahl ersetzen.
+   Using the asset finder, you can browse or search for images within [!DNL Experience Manager Assets] and replace the editable images in the template with images of your choice.

    ![chlimage_1-109](assets/chlimage_1-314.png)

    Die bearbeitbaren Bilder werden rechts angezeigt.
-Damit ein Feld in AEM Assets bearbeitbar ist, muss das entsprechende Feld in der Vorlage in InDesign mit einem Tag versehen sein.
-Mit anderen Worten, sie sollten in InDesign als bearbeitbar markiert werden.
+For a field to be editable in [!DNL Experience Manager Assets], corresponding field in the template must be tagged in [!DNL InDesign].
+In other words, they should be marked as editable in [!DNL InDesign].

    ![chlimage_1-110](assets/chlimage_1-315.png)

    >[!NOTE]
    >
-   >Stellen Sie sicher, dass Ihre AEM-Instanz in einen InDesign-Server integriert ist, damit AEM Assets Daten aus der InDesign-Vorlage extrahieren und für die Bearbeitung bereitstellen kann.
-For details, see [Integrating AEM Assets with InDesign Server](/help/assets/indesign.md).
+   >Ensure that your [!DNL Experience Manager] instance is integrated with an [!DNL InDesign Server] to enable [!DNL Experience Manager Assets] to extract data from the InDesign template and make it available for editing.
+For details, see [Integrating Experience Manager Assets with InDesign Server](/help/assets/indesign.md).

 1. Um den Text in einem bearbeitbaren Feld zu ändern, klicken Sie in der Liste der bearbeitbaren Felder auf das Textfeld und bearbeiten Sie den Text im Feld.